 What farm activities are included?

 Verdant View Farm is a homestead operation with a mix of cows, calves, goats, chickens, bunnies (except winter), the farm dog, Scooby, and the resident cats.
 Many of the farm activities included in the overnight stay are unstructured opportunities for play, socializing, or learning, whether it’s chasing after Scooby, petting the cats, relaxing on the porch, taking a walk or swinging under the black walnut tree.
 You never really know when or what you’ll find.
 You might chat with the farmer while she’s painting the shed, introduce yourself to visitors from New Zealand and New Jersey, and then watch the skid loader deliver hay to the calves on pasture.
 It’s never the same, even for those of us that work here.

 What happens during morning chores?

 B&B guests can join the farm crew at 7:30am (Mon-Saturday) or 8:30am (Sundays only) to milk a cow, collect eggs & feed the chickens, and to visit the goats and any other small animals.
-From December-March, chores are limited to seasonal shifts and it’s possible that we wouldn’t have calves to bottle feed or cows to milk in these winter months….instead we might feed hay to cows, thaw frozen water buckets, and throw snowballs to Scooby while shoveling a path to the chicken coop.
+From December-March, chores are limited to seasonal shifts and it’s possible that we wouldn’t have some of our smaller animals or cows to milk in these winter months….instead we might feed hay to cows, thaw frozen water buckets, and throw snowballs to Scooby while shoveling a path to the chicken coop.

 What other farm activities are available?

 B&B guests can also join a Farm Skills Workshop, scheduled May-September, to join an introductory cheesemaking class, learn how to make homemade ice cream, or see a demo of how to make a batch of goat’s milk soap.

 How often do you go cow-tipping?